JustinWaiz/Microservices_LB_PVS01_Waiz/README.md

 - Path to Docker container images added
 ### 9th git commit ##
 - corrected typo in "path of Docker container images"
+### 10th git commit ###
+- docker compose: adjusted healtcheck of MongoDB cluster for all consumers and liveview